fontcala/libdl/README.md

 **Note:** To convince yourself that my code works and there is a learning actually taking place I suggest doing the following: Set the Learning rate to a higher value (eg: in the order of 0.1) and you will see the network doesn't learn anything and the accuracy is around 0.1, which is basically just the same as random.
 Reset the original Learning (0.005) and the accuracy should be above 0.9.

-For the **Final Project Milestone**, you'll need to do the same steps but open one of the Segmentation notebooks instead.
-The results are far from  Similarly refer to /python/SegmentationExamples.h for code details.
+- For the **Final Project Milestone**, you'll need to do the same steps but open one of the Segmentation notebooks instead.
+The results are far from being state-of-the art but validate the algorithm.
+Similarly refer to /python/SegmentationExamples.h for code details.

-**Note:** More information regarding the interaction with Python and the python bindings can be found in the Python readme
+**Note:** More information regarding the interaction with Python and the python bindings can be found in the Python readme.

 ## Getting Started